College of Arts and Sciences

 212 Wolfe Center, 419-372-2222

 The Film Production Major gives students a foundation in film history, aesthetics, and production.
 Students in the Film Production Major gain experience in all aspects of film/media production by working on individual projects and faculty-supervised, department-sponsored productions.
 Film Production Majors are prepared for careers as writers, producers, directors, cinematographers, editors, and other film professionals.
-BGSU graduates have started their own production companies.
-They have also been accepted into prestigious MFA programs and competitive professional programs.
+BGSU graduates have started their own production companies, have been accepted into prestigious MFA programs and competitive professional programs, and have worked in various positions within the film industry.

 Film Production Learning Outcomes

 Upon completion of the baccalaureate degree, students in Film Production are expected to:

 - Critically evaluate film as an aesthetic form and cultural text.

 - Evaluate the social, economic, and technological factors that shape films from different historical periods, gender and ethnic perspectives, domestic and international cultural contexts.

 - Make aesthetic judgment through interpretation and critical thinking about fiction and nonfiction film, experimental and mainstream cinema, feature and short film narratives.

 - Demonstrate a sense of professionalism through creative and intellectual independence.

 Film Production Majors meet with Faculty Mentors in the Department of Theatre and Film to:

 - Select electives;